vise07cs/vise07cs/README.md

 - 🔭 I’m currently working on Building and Deploying Scalable Websites

-- 💬 Ask me about Cloud Infrastructure Management , CI-CD Deployments , DevOps Tools and Practices ,**
+- 💬 Ask me about Cloud , CI-CD Deployments , DevOps Tools and Practices ,**

 - 💬 I am also an AWS certified Solutions Architect